SeldonIO/seldon-core/docs-gb/installation/production-environment/README.md

-Seldon Core 2 provides a state of the art solution for machine learning inference.
+---
+description: Install Core 2 in a production Kubernetes environment.
+---

 ## Prerequisites